Guide to Capital Markets Tribunal Proceedings

 The Tribunal’s hearing rooms are accessible and include several assistive devices.
 An automatic door operator is located at the public access points to the Hearing Room Lobby and to Hearing Room A.

 The tables for the parties in the hearing rooms and the hearing room seating areas are wheelchair accessible.
 The witness box in Hearing Room A is wheelchair accessible.
-For Hearing Rooms B and D, witness accessibility is accommodated via portable microphones.
+For Hearing Rooms B and C, witness accessibility is accommodated via portable microphones.
 The hearing room sound systems allow headsets to be connected to assist those with hearing impairments.

 Individuals may be accompanied by a service animal and a support person in the hearing rooms.